 Polish wood weekly

-While gleaming floors and furniture are coveted, you should, in fact, polish them sparingly.
+While gleaming wood floors and furniture are coveted, you should, in fact, polish them sparingly.
 In fact, most wooden furniture sold on the market today doesn’t need to be polished at all.
 Applying too much polish and/or wax will lead to build up and actually make your furniture appear more dull.
 If you notice dust or other debris, regular water on a cloth will do the trick.
 Hardwood floors are more complicated to keep intact than you may have thought.